DOI-USGS/ds-pipelines-1-course/responses/20a-watch-targets.md

 ### :tv: Activity: watch video on targets from at least 7:20 to 11:05 (you are welcome to watch the full main talk from 7:20 to 7:40)

 Use a github comment on this issue to let us know what contrasts you identified between solutions in `make` and what is offered in R-specific tools, like `targets`.
 Please use less than 300 words.
-Then assign your onboarding cohort team member this issue to read what you wrote.
-When they are done, welcome them to comment with any questions or comments.
+Then assign your onboarding cohort team member this issue to read what you wrote and respond with any questions or comments.

 <hr><h3 align="center">When you are satisfied with the discussion, you can close this issue and I'll direct you to the next one.</h3>